CrispyMC/Crunchy-Archive/README.md

     toolchain.languageVersion.set(JavaLanguageVersion.of(17))
 }
 ```

+Crunchy does have a `dev-bundle` which can be used for CraftBukkit and Minecraft internals.
+More information can be found in Paper's example plugin [here](https://github.com/PaperMC/paperweight-test-plugin).

 How to compile from source
 ------
 To compile Crunchy, you need JDK 17 (Or later) and an internet connection.